MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/troubleshooting-dns-dynamic-update-issues.md

 The DHCP server should be hosted on a separate server, not on a DC running Active Directory Domain Services (ADDS).

 In a secure update setup, the DHCP server uses its machine's domain account to register DNS records.
 When the DHCP server runs on a DC, it uses the DC's account to register records.
-This means that static records can be overwritten by the DHCP server if the FQDN option is enabled and the DHCP server is not configured with a dedicated service account.
+This means that static records can be overwritten by the DHCP server if the FQDN option is enabled and the DHCP server isn't configured with a dedicated service account.
 This can cause issues like the unintended scavenging of static records.

 To prevent such problems, the DHCP server should be configured with a service account and run on a separate server.
 For more information, see [How to configure DNS dynamic updates in Windows Server - Windows Server](../../windows-server/networking/configure-dns-dynamic-updates-windows-server-2003.md).